MicrosoftDocs/customer-insights/ci-docs/export-sendinblue.md

 ## Known limitations

-- Up to 1 million customer profiles per export to Sendinblue can take up to 90 minutes.
+- Up to 1 million customer profiles per export to Sendinblue, which can take up to 90 minutes.
 The number of customer profiles that you can export to Sendinblue depends on your contract with Sendinblue.
 - Exports to Sendinblue is limited to segments.

 ## Set up connection to Sendinblue

+You must be an [administrator](permissions.md) in Customer Insights to add a connection.

 1. Go to **Admin** > **Connections**.